Baw Baw Information Network

 Project details

-The $192,000 project has been funded by the Risk and Resilience Grants Program (Emergency Management Victoria) through the Department of Justice and Community Safety.
+The $192,000 project was funded by the Risk and Resilience Grants Program (Emergency Management Victoria) through the Department of Justice and Community Safety.